etm/opcua-smart/README.md

 * Find nodes in the adress space
 * Loop for getting real life data

-Every server application uses the Demonite gem, which allows to run the server as service.
+Every server application uses the Daemonite gem, which allows to run the server as service.
 ```ruby
 Daemonite.new do
   on startup do |opts|